-- Smoking cigarettes while using this drug raises the chance of very bad heart and blood-related side effects.
-This chance is raised with age (mainly in women older than 35 years of age).
+- Smoking cigarettes while using this drug raises the chance of severe heart and blood-related side effects.
+This chance is raised with age (mainly older than 35 years of age).
 It is also raised with the number of cigarettes smoked.
-Women who are older than 35 years of age and smoke must not use this drug.
+It is strongly advised not to smoke.
+Do not use this drug if you smoke and are older than 35 years of age.

 - If you have high blood pressure, talk with your doctor.
 This drug must not be used in people who have high blood pressure that is not controlled.